muhammadsanwarulislam/PHP-All-in-One/Basic/008-OPP/001-Basic/001-Basic.md

 ?>
 ```
 **The pseudo-variable $this is available when a method is called from within an object context. $this is the value of the calling object.**

+**Readonly classes**
+As of PHP 8.2.0, a class can be marked with the readonly modifier.
+Marking a class as readonly will add the readonly modifier to every declared property, and prevent the creation of dynamic properties.
+Moreover, it is impossible to add support for them by using the AllowDynamicProperties attribute.
+Attempting to do so will trigger a compile-time error.